 - The possibility of increasing mental health symptoms, like anxiety and depression

 Researchers also believe that sleep helps “promote the removal of waste products from brain cells,” as an article on John Hopkins Medicine points out.
-Unfortunately, when these toxins aren’t flushed out, it may lead to neurodegenerative diseases like Alzheimer’s.
+Unfortunately, when these toxins aren’t flushed out, they may lead to neurodegenerative diseases like Alzheimer’s.

-A Sleep Foundation article states, “blue light can also reduce the amount of time you spend in slow-wave and rapid-eye movement (REM) sleep, two stages of the sleep cycle that are vital for cognitive functioning.”
+A Sleep Foundation article states, “blue light can also reduce the amount of time you spend in slow-wave and rapid-eye-movement (REM) sleep, two stages of the sleep cycle that are vital for cognitive functioning.”